Graded geometry and generalized reduction: Momentum maps and hamiltonian reduction

 for $x$ of degree $k$.
 Such a $\delta$ is referred to as a {\em differential}.

-For the purpose of studying hamiltonian actions on symplectic degree $2$ $\N$-manifolds (see $\S$ \ref{sec:hamred}), we will focus on (differential) graded Lie algebras that are concentrated in degrees $0$, $-1$, and $-2$; we will say that such a (differential) graded Lie algebra is \emph{of degree $2$}.
+For the purpose of studying hamiltonian actions on symplectic $\N$-manifolds of degree $2$ (see $\S$ \ref{sec:hamred}), we will focus on (differential) graded Lie algebras that are concentrated in degrees $0$, $-1$, and $-2$; we will say that such a (differential) graded Lie algebra is \emph{of degree $2$}.

 For ordinary vector spaces $\mathfrak{h}$, $\mathfrak{a}$, and $\mathfrak{g}$, consider the graded vector space

 Recall that the notation means that elements in $\h$ have degree $-2$, and elements in $\mathfrak{a}$ have degree $-1$.